HL7/davinci-crd/input/pagecontent/hooks.md

     * rather than launching a SMART app based on a returned card, a SMART app is used here to invoke a CDS hook to artificially simulate a workflow in the CRD Client that would normally trigger a hook
     * when a SMART app is launched, draft orders within a CRD Client will not typically be available to the app to submit to the CRD Service - information for consideration in the "what-if" scenario will need to be entered into the app directly
     * when a CRD Service returns cards, any instructions associated with the cards will be displayed in the app but it may not be able to execute the instructions within the cards
 * Exploration of "what-if" scenarios using the app is intended to work for all of the hooks.
-This might be accomplished through the use of separate SMART apps for different types of orders / processes (e.g., distinct what-if apps for ordering drugs, ordering labs, doing referrals, scheduling appointments, etc.) or a single SMART app that prompts the user to identify they scenario they are interested in exploring prior to invoking the hook.
+This might be accomplished through the use of separate SMART apps for different types of orders / processes (e.g. distinct what-if apps for ordering drugs, ordering labs, doing referrals, scheduling appointments, etc.) or a single SMART app that prompts the user to identify they scenario they are interested in exploring prior to invoking the hook.

 ### Additional Considerations